ashispapu/mcp_a2a_multi-agent_system/README.md

-# Agent2Agent and MCP: An End-to-End Tutorial for a complete Agentic Pipeline
+# MCP and Agent2Agent : An End-to-End Implementation for a complete Agentic Pipeline

 ## Introduction